Weiyang Liu

 - This is not only about how to do research, but also how to live your life

 I take great pleasure to (co-)mentor a few talented and highly motivated students.
-Mentoring and working with junior students is truely a privilege, and I always learn from and get inspired by them.
-I am fortunate to work with (alphabetical order):
+Mentoring and working with junior students is truely a privilege, and I constantly learn from and get inspired by them.
+I am fortunate to work with (time-wise order):

 Recent Highlight

-Zeju Qiu*, Weiyang Liu*, Haiwen Feng, Yuxuan Xue, Yao Feng, Zhen Liu, Dan Zhang, Adrian Weller, Bernhard Schölkopf
+Zeju Qiu*, Weiyang Liu*, Haiwen Feng*, Zhen Liu**, Tim Z. Xiao**, Katherine M. Collins**, Joshua B. Tenenbaum, Adrian Weller, Michael J. Black, Bernhard Schölkopf

 arXiv | code | project | bib